 The performative element, as much as the poetic language, contributes to the film’s impact because the position from which the individual addresses us is not only one of experience and language but of the body itself: the gaze, the breathing, the posture, all these change as the interviewee becomes the performer.

 Once again this is an issue of authority: the commanding of the filmic stage and of our engagement.
 If ever we were in danger of seeing these people as victims limited by that fact, the moment passes because in performance their agency is incontrovertible.
 They fully possess their own pain.
 It does not, here, overwhelm them.
 They bend it to a purpose of their own choosing: that we hear and recognise it.

 This affects us, as we watch.
 It puts us too in a new position.
-Speaking personally, I found that, as I listened to the interview material I reacted as an empathiser; to the performances I reacted as a person being initiated into something.
+Speaking personally, I found that, as I listened to the interview material of Troubles I reacted as an empathiser; to the performances I reacted as a person being initiated into something.
 In the one, I was moving towards the speaker as they came towards me; in the other, the speaker held open a door and I was to make the move toward him or her, in an action that was both a privilege and a kind of undertaking on my part.
 This nuance of engagement is something to which no documentary-maker should fail to pay attention.